Pest Management

 Due to changes to the Medicines and Poisons Act 2019, which took effect on 27 September 2021, Council has elected to cease any further distribution of 1080 baits for the control of invasive feral pest animals.

-Council's Landholder Invasive Animal Control Subsidy Program assists landholders in controlling invasive feral animals to meet their General Biosecurity Obligations by offering eligible landholders a 50 per cent rebate on the GST exclusive price of restricted S7 Low Risk Fluroacetic Acid Baits (1080 LRFAB), up to $150.
+Council's Landholder Invasive Animal Control Subsidy Program assists landholders to control invasive feral animals and meet their General Biosecurity Obligations by offering eligible landholders a 50 per cent rebate on the GST exclusive price of restricted S7 Low Risk Fluroacetic Acid Baits (1080 LRFAB), up to $150.
 Check your eligibility for the subsidy prior to purchase of 1080 LRFAB by submitting an application to Council.

 For more information, contact the Pest Management Team on 1300 005 872.